cjsheets/angular-trading-app/README.md

 }
 ```

+## Run

-Finally, build and run the app using the settings file.
+Build and run the app using the settings file.

 ```
 meteor run --settings settings.json